Image color transfer: Algorithms

 An example of an algorithm that employs the statistical properties of the images is histogram matching.
-This is a classic algorithm for color mapping, but it can suffer from the problem that it is too precise so that it copies very particular color quirks from the source image, rather than the general color characteristics, giving rise to color artifacts.
+This is a classic algorithm for color transfer, but it can suffer from the problem that it is too precise so that it copies very particular color quirks from the target image, rather than the general color characteristics, giving rise to color artifacts.
 Newer statistic-based algorithms deal with this problem.
-An example of such algorithm is adjusting the mean and the standard deviation of Lab channels of the two images.
+An example of such algorithm is one that adjusts the mean and the standard deviation of each of the source image channels to match those of the corresponding reference image channels.
+This adjustment process is typically performed in the Lαβ or Lab color spaces.

 A common algorithm for computing the color mapping when the pixel correspondence is given is building the joint-histogram (see also co-occurrence matrix) of the two images and finding the mapping by using dynamic programming based on the joint-histogram values.

 When the pixel correspondence is not given and the image contents are different (due to different point of view), the statistics of the image corresponding regions can be used as an input to statistics-based algorithms, such as histogram matching.
 The corresponding regions can be found by detecting the corresponding features.

+Liu provides a review of image color transfer methods.
+The review extends into considerations of video color transfer and deep learning methods including Neural style transfer.

 Applications

-Color mapping can serve two different purposes: one is calibrating the colors of two cameras for further processing using two or more sample images, the second is adjusting the colors of two images for perceptual visual compatibility.
+Color transfer processing can serve two different purposes: one is calibrating the colors of two cameras for further processing using two or more sample images, the second is adjusting the colors of two images for perceptual visual compatibility.

 Color calibration is an important pre-processing task in computer vision applications.
 Many applications simultaneously process two or more images and, therefore, need their colors to be calibrated.
 Examples of such applications are: Image differencing, registration, object recognition, multi-camera tracking, co-segmentation and stereo reconstruction.

-Other applications of color mapping have been suggested.
+Other applications of image color transfer have been suggested.
 These include the co-option of color palettes from recognised sources such as famous paintings and the use as a further alternative to color modification methods commonly found in commercial image processing applications such as ‘posterise’, ‘solarise’ and ‘gradient’.
 A web application has been made available to explore these possibilities.

+Nomenclature

+The use of the terms source and target in this article reflects the usage in the seminal paper by Reinhard et al. However, others such as Xiao and Ma reverse that usage and indeed it seems more natural to consider that the colors from a source image are directed at a target image.
+Adobe use the term source for the color reference image in the Photoshop Match Color function.
+Because of this confusion over terminology, some software releases may incorporate incorrect functionality.
+To minimise further confusion, it may be good practice henceforth to utilise terms such as input image or base image or content image and color source image or color palette image or style image respectively.